imperialacm/acm.doc.ic.ac.uk/contents/seminars/tikz-putting-an-end-to-hideous-graphs/index.md

 LaTeX is one of the most widespread markup languages for writing scientific research papers.
 However, despite using it frequently, most users only resort to a fraction of tools and packages that LaTeX has to offer.
-I I personally found that in particular with respect to graph and table plotting, many users appear to prefer generating figures outside LaTeX, even though LaTeX offers excellent tools for doing so.
+I personally found that in particular with respect to graph and table plotting, many users appear to prefer generating figures outside LaTeX, even though LaTeX offers excellent tools for doing so.
 Similarly many plots that I see in research papers were not created natively in